ablestack/reactive-domain-objects/README.md

 - **Automatic synchronization** of a nested Domain Model graph with s JSON data-source
 - **Tracks previous data-source state**, and only updates Domain Model nodes where changes are detected
 - **Configurable equality comparers**, defaulting to optimized deep structural equality checks (handling circular references)
-- **Less than 5 milliseconds for full synchronization** of a medium sized graph in approx (as measured on a 2015 quad-core laptop)
+- **Less than 0.2 milliseconds for an update synchronization** of a medium sized graph in approx (as measured on a 2015 quad-core laptop).
+Less than 5 milliseconds for an full initial graph load
 - **Domain Model support** for all build-in structures, including public properties, getters/Setters, Observables, Arrays, Maps, Sets, and custom collection types
 - **A suite of tests**, including performance tests
 - **Deep instrumentation**, with configurable logging levels from Tracing through to Error